S. George Philander: Career

 In 1990, Philander became a professor in the Department of Geosciences at Princeton University.
-He directed its Atmospheric and Oceanic Sciences (AOS) Program from 1990–2006 and chaired the Department of Geosciences from 1994–2001.
+He directed its Atmospheric and Oceanic Sciences (AOS) Program from 1990 to 2006 and chaired the Department of Geosciences from 1994 to 2001.
 In 2005, he received the named chair of Knox Taylor Professor of Geosciences.
+From 2007-2010 Philander worked to establish an African Climate Sciences Centre (ACCESS), with the most notable outcome being the "Habitable Planet Programme" (2007-current); a national science education programme with goals around the decolonisation of climate change research in Africa.
 In 2017, he became the Knox Taylor Professor of Geosciences, Emeritus.

 Research

 Philander has studied oceanic circulation, identifying patterns of interaction between ocean and atmosphere that are responsible for the phenomena of El Niño and La Niña and the El Niño–Southern Oscillation.
 He coined the name "La Niña".
 His work on Paleoclimatology and his examination of geological data showing past changes to the climate has helped to develop models for the prediction of weather, the impacts of global warming, and global climate change in future.